-Follow your favorite destinations to see what they are offering.
-Here are 51 Best Family Virtual Travel ideas compiled in collaboration with our partners at The Family Travel Forum:
+Follow your favorite destinations to see what they are offering or come along on our 51 Best Virtual Family Travel ideas for fall 2020, compiled in collaboration with our partners at The Family Travel Forum:

 Aegean Discovery Cruises

-After having been limited in movement for so long, it’s time to think about a small ship cruise in Aegean Sea where you’ll discover wide open skies, fresh sea breezes and some of the world’s top antiquities – just take a look at this “Ancient Greece for Kids” video and you’ll see what we mean.
-If travel restrictions don’t clear up this summer, the award-winning Peter Sommer Travels will run its popular family small ship adventures in summer 2021: Cruising the Carian Coast of Turkey – Family Tour and Cruising the Aegean: A Family Adventure.
-These small group yacht cruises – 14 guests maximum ages 6 and up — are led by two expert guides and your own captain, cook and two seamen.
-The caring and enthusiastic team engages all ages with mysteries of ancient Gods, tales of giants and monsters and amazing stories at archaeological sites.
-Sommer’s yachts also carry gear to snorkel, fish and canoe, keeping passengers busy or relaxed, as you please.
-Inquire now about availability as these small, exclusive trips sell out quickly.
-Read more about Peter Sommer Travels in our Annual Cruise Guide.
+After having been limited in movement for so long, picture a small ship cruise in the Aegean Sea where you’ll discover the wide open skies and fresh sea breezes of Greece.
+The country is, of course, known for its role in antiquity – a hot topic in middle school – as this “Ancient Greece for Kids” video illustrates.
+When travel restrictions ease up for 2021, the award-winning Peter Sommer Travels will again run their popular family small ship adventures: Cruising the Carian Coast of Turkey – Family Tour and Cruising the Aegean: A Family Adventure.
+Check out the online brochure for these small group yacht cruises which are led by two expert guides and your own captain, cook and two seamen.

 Alaska Bucket List Trip

-This is the time of year people are putting the finishing touches on plans to visit Alaska.
-This year, visit or see what research is ongoing at Denali National Park.
-Watch videos of Alaska wildlife and popular destinations whether you want to be on the Alaska Railroad, whale watching in Seward, touring Anchorage or more and choose your own virtual Alaska experience.
+This is the time of year families start thinking about multigenerational trips a year or more in the planning—trips to Alaska, for example.
+See what research is ongoing at Denali National Park, site of America’s tallest peak, also known as Mt.
+McKinley.
+Watch videos of Alaska wildlife and popular destinations whether you want to be on the Alaska Railroad, try whale watching in Seward, touring Anchorage or join a large ship cruise.
+Choose your own virtual Alaska experience and let the inspiration begin.
 We are still relishing memories of our Alaska trip last summer.

-Families can virtually meet fuzzy baby chicks, newborn calves, and tiny lambs in sweaters ; Life on a Vermont dairy farm can be experienced through the Billings Farm At Home landing page which brings farm animals to families with photos, interactive content including farm recipes to try at home, downloadable animal coloring pages featuring sketches by artist Kristina Rodanas and instructions on how to make natural egg dye at home to decorate Easter eggs.
+Life on a Vermont dairy farm can be experienced through the Billings Farm At Home landing page which brings farm animals to families with photos, interactive content including farm recipes to try at home.

 Bake a Zuccini Bread with a Teacher